timescale/docs/promscale/scale-ha/prometheus-multi-tenancy.md

 is writing by using custom headers or external labels.

-When Promscale executes a PromQL query it can return data for all tenants, or restrict its answers to a particular tenant, or set or tenants.
+When Promscale executes a PromQL query it can return data for all tenants, or restrict its answers to a particular tenant or set of tenants.
 This allows a tenant to be given access to a particular Promscale PromQL endpoint for querying its own data, while ensuring that it cannot access other tenant's data.